 From informing everyone about the return to the office to adopting a hybrid way of working, Workplace makes work more simple.

 Just look at the numbers.
-When people work at 'high-trust' organizations they're 50% more productive, 106% more energetic and take 13% fewer sick days.
+When people work at 'high-trust' organisations they're 50% more productive, 106% more energetic and take 13% fewer sick days.
 They're happier too.
-Less stressed, more engaged, more satisfied and less likely to burn out.1 This has an impact not just on the bottom line, but on the quality of what people produce and the services they provide.2
+Less stressed, more engaged, more satisfied and less likely to burn out.1 This has an effect not just on the bottom line, but on the quality of what people produce and the services they provide.2

 Building trust isn't any more or less important when people are working remotely but it is different.
 So before making plans to build trust, it's a good idea to understand what exactly it is you're trying to build.